 Norway was one of the signers of the North Atlantic Treaty in 1949 and was a founding member of the United Nations.
 The first UN General Secretary, Trygve Lie, was a Norwegian.
 Under the terms of the will of Alfred Nobel, the Storting (Parliament) elects the five members of the Norwegian Nobel Committee who award the Nobel Peace Prize to champions of peace.

 Discovery of oil and gas in adjacent waters in the late 1960s boosted Norway's economic fortunes.
-The current focus is on containing spending on the extensive welfare system and planning for the time when petroleum reserves are depleted.
+In a referendum held in 1972 and 1994, Norway's people rejected joining the EU.

 (Source: various sources)